sindresorhus/sindresorhus.github.com/source/content/apps/pure-paste.md

 1. Skip clearing formatting for just this copy (see instructions in the app settings).
 1. Exclude the app in the Pure Paste settings.

+#### The exclude setting does not work

+Copy something from the app you have excluded, press the <kbd>Option</kbd> key while clicking the Pure Paste menu bar item, and then make sure the app shown in the menu is the same as the one you excluded.

 #### Does it respect [nspasteboard.org](http://nspasteboard.org) conventions?

 Yes, it ignores concealed (passwords), transient, and auto-generated content.